Wednesday, 13 November 2024

 Trouillot, Michel-Rolph.
 2015.
 Silencing the Past: Power and the Production of History.
 Boston: Beacon Press.

 1. Power shapes knowledge - though, oddly, Foucault is not referenced.
 Perhaps not odd - from Haiti to North America, this Trouillot book is really a good exploration of the politics of the US Census, and US ethnic politics.
-And the politics of the US Census affects us all.
+And the politics of the US Census affect us all.

 2. I have followed Trouillot a bit further - I may do more.
 Indeed, there are oddities.
 There is a recurring anecdote of the young woman - I assume a woman of colour - who questions Trouillot, his course and the approach.
 One version of the anecdote is on page 70 of this text.
 Another young woman appears on page 71.
 I am not sure that the concerns of these young women have been addressed.